codex-academy/codeX_ReleaseOneNarrativeWorkbook/RefactorToBeTestable.md

 * How many reasons does this function have to change?
 * How can I write a unit test to test it?

-It's doing alot!
-And it is hard to test!
-This code will change for the database and if the front end changes.
-So it's concerned with both the back and front end.
+It's doing a lot, and it is hard to test!
+This code looks up things in the database, and shows something on the front-end depending on what the result is.
+It's concerned with both the back and front-end.

 ## Refactor it to be testable

-To make the code more testable we will need decouple the database code from the front end code.
+To make the code more testable we will need decouple the database code from the front-end code.

-Which parts are which, are really hard to determine at this stage!
+Which parts are which is really hard to determine at this stage!

 Let's start by creating testable database code to check if the query returns the right data.